What is a Mission?

 There are a few ways.
 First is with a clean slate, click on “Plan Missions” in the sidebar.
 There, you can click “+ Create Mission”.
 Name and describe your Mission, choose a date to start or your desired completion date, and then choose a motion to start with.
 Remember, you can change all of this later!
 It’s just to get you started.

 Another way is to use an organization template.
 These are templates that someone else in your organization may have saved, or that you might have saved at some point.
 Just like the Quick Start Templates they also have motions, roles, instructions and days to complete.
-Just assign people and link work items and hit “start”.
+Just assign people and link business items and hit “start”.

 What is the status of my Mission?